flyingmachine/brave-clojure-web/content/do-things.md

 All this does is bind the names on the left to the values on the right.
-You can think of `let` as short for "let it be", which is also a beautiful Beatles song (in case you didn't know (in which case, wtf man)).
+You can think of `let` as short for "let it be", which is also a beautiful Beatles song (in case you didn't know (in which case, wtf?)).
 For example, "Let `final-body-parts` be `(conj final-body-parts part)`."

 Here are some simpler examples: